First Article 370, now Ram Temple, Amit Shah set to add another feather to his cap

 New Delhi, Nov 11: Union Home Minister Amit Shah has been busy ever since he took charge of the Home Ministry earlier this year.

 He started out with a bang when he announced in Parliament the decision to abrogate Article 370.
-This was one of the oldest demands by the BJP and finally the party went ahead with that historic decision.
+This was one of the oldest demands of the BJP and finally, the party went ahead with that historic decision.

 Today Shah is tasked with yet another major task.
 It would be him and his ministry which has been entrusted with the job of setting up a trust that would build the Ram Temple at Ayodhya.